"The Cold War may be over, but the Lukewarm War rages on!"

 - Maximum Capacity Overload: Deliberately done in one comic, with White tricking Black into carrying several 1000-pound weights on an elevator (he thinks they are White's secret plans).

-- Minimalist Cast: With a few exceptions (the spies' leaders and the Grey Spy for example) the spies are practically the only people in their universe.
+- Minimalist Cast: Aside from the leaders and the Grey Spy, all of whom are used very sparingly, the Black Spy and the White Spy are practically the only people in their universe.

 - Murder by Cremation: In the last strip in the short-lived Sunday strip, Black Spy becomes a victim to this.